Deep learning in business analytics and operations research: Models, applications and managerial implications: Discussion

 \subsection{Managerial implications}

-Business analytics refers to the art and science of converting data into business insights for faster and more accurate managerial decision-making.
+Business analytics refers to the art and science of converting (big) data into business insights for faster and more accurate managerial decision-making \citep{Chen.2012, Baesens.2016}.
 It is positioned at the intersection of several disciplines, of which machine learning, operations research, statistics, and information systems are of particular relevance.
 Accordingly, the underlying objective concerns the ability of understanding and communicating insights gleaned from descriptive, predictive, and prescriptive analytics.
 Business analytics is arguably the most critical enabler for businesses to survive and thrive in the stiff global marketplace, where evidence-based decisions and subsequent actions are driven from data and analytical modeling.
 Yet, a recent survey across \num[group-minimum-digits=3,group-separator={,}]{3000} executives reveals that 85~percent of them believe that predictive analytics implies a competitive advantage, though only one in 20 companies has adopted these techniques \citep{Ransbotham.2017}.
 This becomes especially crucial in the light of deep learning, which is forecasted to deepen competition over analytics.
+It is thus assumed that advanced analytics, as well as big data, have widespread implications for management \citep[see \eg][]{Agarwal.2014, George.2014,George.2016}.